Saddam Hussein: International support and opposition

+Gulf War: 1990–1991

-Tensions with Kuwait
+Tensions with Kuwait: 1988–1990

 The end of the war with Iran served to deepen latent tensions between Iraq and its wealthy neighbor Kuwait.
 Saddam urged the Kuwaitis to waive the Iraqi debt accumulated in the war, some $30 billion, but they refused.
 Saddam pushed oil-exporting countries to raise oil prices by cutting back production; Kuwait refused, then led the opposition in OPEC to the cuts that Saddam had requested.
 Kuwait was pumping large amounts of oil, and thus keeping prices low, when Iraq needed to sell high-priced oil from its wells to pay off its huge debt.

 Saddam had consistently argued that Kuwait had historically been an integral part of Iraq, and had only come into being as a result of interference from the British government; echoing a belief that Iraqi nationalists had supported for the past fifty years.
 This belief was one of the few articles of faith uniting the political scene in a nation rife with sharp social, ethnic, religious, and ideological divides.
 The extent of Kuwaiti oil reserves also intensified tensions in the region.
 The oil reserves of Kuwait (with a population of 2 million next to Iraq's 25) were roughly equal to those of Iraq.
 Taken together, Iraq and Kuwait sat on top of some 20 percent of the world's known oil reserves; Saudi Arabia held another 25 percent.
 Saddam still had an experienced and well-equipped army, which he used to influence regional affairs.
 He later ordered troops to the Iraq–Kuwait border.